ashikos/Vendor-Management-System/README.md

     User need to singup and login inorder to access all other Endpoints.
     A JWT token is received after the succefull login, these tokens sholud be saved in the cookies in order to acccess other api Endpoints.

+   Swagger:
+      All apis are documented using swagger
+        /api/swagger/

     Authentication:
         POST /api/accounts/signup/ : create a new user